 Psalm 40:3 “He has put a new song in my mouth— Praise to our God; Many will see it and fear, And will trust in the LORD.”

-God may give blessing for good behavior, in His perspective it’s called righteousness, but if we limit Him to a singular focus, we diminish the value of His work.
-The Lord does bless the righteous but if you look closer, the reward is actually found in the path.
-Stay on the path of righteousness and you will find that He has blessed it with all kinds of blessings.
-Like parents laying out a scavenger hunt for their children, the Lord actively partakes in rewarding faithfulness.
+If God gives a blessing, it is a revelation of His goodness, but if people limit Him to a singular purpose, they diminish the value of His work.
+The Lord does bless the righteous but if you look closer, the reward is actually found in the path of righteousness.
+Stay on God’s path and you will find that He has blessed it with all kinds of blessings.
+Like parents leading their children to safety, the Lord actively partakes in rewarding faithfulness.

 Proverbs 4:18 “The path of the righteous is like the first gleam of dawn, shining brighter and brighter until midday.”

-Each nugget of truth is a revelation of God’s glory.
-Each word that is presented, each facet of knowledge uncovered is a process of seeing more clearly the magnitude of God’s depth and purpose.
+Every element of God’s revealed Truth is a revelation of His glory.
+Each word that is presented and every facet of the knowledge of God uncovers a process of seeing Him more clearly and shows forth the magnitude of a purpose that is found only in Christ.

-When we walk into these moments of revelation, what is the expectation?
-Children, when they discover a hidden gem they quickly run to their parents and show off their incredible find.
-If they only knew that the ones to whom they were expressing their joy are the ones who hid them there in the first place.
+When children discover a hidden gem they quickly run to their parents and show off their incredible find.
+If they only knew how often the ones to whom they were expressing their joy, were the ones who hid the gem in the first place.
 Would the increased knowledge diminish their excitement or enhance it?
 As we grow older we recognize the energy our parents placed into our lives and personally, it makes me grow more appreciative.
 The attempt to enhance a child’s experience is a reflection of love for that child.
 It takes energy and effort to make a situation more eventful, planning and preparation are all expressions of love even though the child only sees the reward.

 God’s Expression of Love

 Psalm 28:7 “The LORD is my strength and my shield; my heart trusts in Him, and I am helped.
 Therefore my heart rejoices, and I give thanks to Him with my song.”